rdxsai/Merged-App/docs/modules.rst

 The main application file contains:

 - FastAPI application setup and configuration
-- API endpoint definitions
+- Router integration and orchestration
-- Business logic orchestration
+- Web interface endpoints
 - Imports and re-exports from organized modules

 **Key Responsibilities**: